Canon T5i vs T6

 Both the T5i and the T6 have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the T6 was followed by the Canon T7.

-Review summary: Canon T5i vs Canon T6
+Review summary: Canon T5i vs T6

-Arguments in favor of the Canon EOS Rebel T5i:
+Reasons to prefer the Canon EOS Rebel T5i:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.